 - Garlic helps fight infections and encourages the growth of friendly bacteria in the gut.

-- Green cabbage is rich in the amino acid L-glutamine which helps heal a leaky gut.
-Eat more steamed and raw cabbage and use the liquid from cooking to make gravy.
+- Green cabbage is rich in the amino acid L-glutamine, which helps heal a leaky gut.
+Also, eat more steamed and raw cabbage and use the liquid from cooking to make gravy.

-- Plenty of fresh vegetables eating, whole grains such as lentils, brown rice, buckwheat and quinoa high in fibre, aids constipation thereby removing toxins from the bowel.
+- Eat plenty of fresh vegetables, whole grains such as lentils, brown rice, buckwheat and quinoa – high in fibre, aids constipation thereby removing toxins from the bowel.

-- Eat at least five portions of fruit and vegetables a day, high in fibre, enzymes and nutrients.
+- Also, eat at least five portions of fruit and vegetables a day, high in fibre, enzymes and nutrients.

 - Eat good sources of protein every day (preferably organic) such as chicken, oily fish, tofu, nuts and seeds.

-In addition to proper diet and exercise, many suffers of leaky gut have found relief in taking natural, organic supplements.
-Probiotic supplements, colostrum, glutamine, anti-oxidants and digestive enzymes have all been found to be effective in the treatment of leaky gut syndrome.
+In addition to appropriate diet and exercise, many suffer from the leaky gut have found relief in taking natural, organic supplements.
+Also, probiotic supplements, colostrum, glutamine, anti-oxidants and digestive enzymes have all been found to be effective in the treatment of the leaky gut syndrome.
 All of these supplements aid in the balancing of the digestive system, promote healthy flora and immune system support.